Last Updated on March 9, 2021 by Julia Wilson

 The average age of cats with mammary gland tumours is 10-12 years old.
 Intact females are at the highest risk.
 Spaying, especially before their first heat dramatically reduces their risk of mammary cancer, before the mammary glands are exposed to the sex hormones estrogen and progesterone.

 Mammary cancer affects mostly female cats, but can also occur in males, affecting less than 1% of cases.
 The underlying cause is not known, hormone birth control in unspayed females has been found to triple the risk of mammary cancer.
 There is a seven-fold increased risk in unspayed cats.
-Genetics can also be a factor, domestic shorthairs and Siamese cats have increased risk of developing mammary gland tumours, and at a younger age.
+Genetics can also be a factor, domestic shorthairs and Siamese cats have an increased risk of developing mammary gland tumours, and at a younger age.

 Fifty per cent of cats have tumours in multiple glands.
 Metastasis (spread of the tumour) is common and will often involve regional lymph nodes, lungs, and the liver.